danirus/django-comments-xtd/docs/tutorial.rst

        </div>

-Finally, before completing this first set of changes, we could show the number of comments along each post title in the blog's home page.
-We would have to edit the ``blog/home.html`` template and make the following changes:
+Finally, before completing this first set of changes, we could show the number of comments along with post titles in the blog's home page.
+Let's edit ``blog/post_list.html`` and make the following changes:

    .. code-block:: html+django